RuhelHaq/nyc-ambulance-call-prediction/README.md

 # NYC Ambulance Call Volume Prediction

-Predicting daily ambulance call demand across New York City's boroughs using EMS dispatch data, weather conditions, and holiday indicators.
+New York City operates one of the busiest emergency medical services in the world, handling hundreds of thousands of ambulances calls annually across its five boroughs: Bronx, Brooklyn, Manhattan, Queens, and Staten Island.
+The NYC 911 ambulance service provides rapid medical response for emergencies ranging from injuries and cardiac events to critical illnesses, often operating under highly variable demand conditions.

 ---

 ##  Project Objective

-Forecast **daily ambulance call volume** for each NYC borough to improve:
+Predict **daily ambulance call demand** across New York City's boroughs using EMS dispatch data, weather conditions, and holiday indicators to improve:

 - 🚑 EMS resource allocation
 - 👨‍⚕️ Staffing during high-demand periods